 Today I was on a mission, unfortunately my mission failed.
-I was trying to find small-to-medium cookie cutters in the shape of flowers.
+I was trying to find small-to-medium size cookie cutters in the shape of flowers.
 I struck out in Michaels, Party City (it was next door so I gave it a shot), Bed, Bath and Beyond, Pottery Barn and the Dollar Store.
 The cookie cutters I found today were either way too big or were in large sets and were too expensive.
 I finally gave up and decided to let my fingers do the searching online.
 So the table I had hoped to post for tomorrow’s Tablescape Thursday is getting delayed another week.

 I didn’t expect Pottery Barn to have cookie cutters but I couldn’t resist stopping in since they are in the same shopping center as B B and B. I was hoping to get a little preview of their fall goodies.
 It’s dangerous living 2 miles away from a Pottery Barn!

 Here’s the first table setting I stumbled across.

 It has a summery feel doesn’t it, although it would easily work as a winter table setting, too.
 I love the rustic lanterns.
 Couldn’t you see this come January in a dining room with a wood burning fireplace.
 The china and napkins feel wintry while the centerpiece says warm and rustic by the fire.

 It could even work as a New Years setting with all the glitz and glam of the napkin rings.